dkotik/htadaptor/README.md

 ))
 ```

-Adaptors address all common function signatures of domain logic calls that operate on a request struct and return a response struct:
+The adaptors address common function signatures of domain logic calls that operate on a request struct and return a response struct with **contextual awareness** all the way through the call stack including the `slog.Logger`:

 <!-- TODO: add FS adaptor -->